ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

 Media types only provide clues to the processing application.
-The application must verify that the received data matches the expected format, regardless of the advertised media type.
+The application must verify that the received data matches the expected format, regardless of the advertised media type, and stop further processing on failure.
 Failing to do so could expose the user to security risks, such as privilege escalation and cross-protocol attacks.

 The security consideration of {{EAT}} and {{UCCS}} apply in full.